 I have personally met several retirees who have millions and live in an RV.
 RVing is a ton of fun, but a lot of people just assume that RVers have no money.
 If only they actually knew!
 We made one friend while RVing who actually has a nice house and millions in the bank, but he lives in an RV that is worth less than $20,000.
 You never would have guessed!

-If you want to be rich (whatever amount of money or lifestyle that means to you), continue reading in order to learn more about the money management habits of millionaires.
+If you want to learn how to become rich (whatever amount of money or lifestyle that means to you), continue reading in order to learn more about the money management habits of millionaires.

 They wear the same outfits.